 Next stop is the Hancock Shaker Village, located approximately 13.7 miles and 24 minutes away.
 The drive to Hancock Shaker Village is along one of the prettiest Berkshire roads, showcasing the natural scenic beauty surrounding you in all directions.
 To get there from Chesterwood, head east on Williamsville Road, take your first right on Christian Hill Road, then first left onto Rt.
 183/Glendale Road.
 Follow along until you reach Route 102, then take a left.
 You will eventually arrive in the town of West Stockbridge, a quaint community offering delightful shops, Turn Park, and delicious eateries, like Rouge Restaurant & Bistro and Truc Orient Express.
 Continue to follow 102 West, turn right on 41, and drive through Richmond.
 The trip takes you through scenic farmland and wooded surrounds.
 Follow to the end and take a left onto Rt.
 20. Hancock Shaker Village is immediately on the left.

-The Hancock Shaker Village operates as a living-history museum open to the public with 20 authentic Shaker buildings, costumed interpreters, rich collections of Shaker furniture and artifacts in rotating exhibits, a full schedule of activities and workshops, a mile-long hiking trail and picnic areas, store and café, and a working farm with extensive gardens and heritage-breed livestock.
+The Hancock Shaker Village operates as a living-history museum open to the public with 20 authentic Shaker buildings, rich collections of Shaker furniture and artifacts in rotating exhibits, a full schedule of activities and workshops, a mile-long hiking trail and picnic areas, store and café, and a working farm with extensive gardens and heritage-breed livestock.
 It’s a substantial and uniquely Berkshire experience for your group.

 All three of the museums mentioned have great group packages and special tours, so be sure to hop off the bus during this drive and take in some culture.
 Your group is sure to enjoy the drive as they get to know the Berkshires.